RossComputerGuy/ms-sim/README.md

-# ms-sim
+# RXpit

-Mobile Suit Simulator
+Simulator of the RX-78-02 Gundam cockpit with both Gundam and Core Fighter modes.